rspec/rspec-rails/features/Upgrade.md

 recommend the following:

 1. set aside a copy of your existing `spec/spec_helper.rb` file.
-2. run `rails generate spec:install`
+2. run `rails generate rspec:install`
 3. copy any customizations from your old spec_helper to the new one

 If you prefer to make the changes manually in the existing spec_helper, here